ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 ### 2.1.4 Advantage

->>>R1

 Now we reach the third question in our list:

-> What actions are beneficial?
+> What actions are advantageous?

 Let us look at an example to answer this question.
-There is beginning of the laning phase.
-Both mid laners come to their lane.
+At the beginning of the laning phase, both mid laners arrive in their lane.
 The players should choose and execute some action every second.
-We could limit the list of possible actions by the mid lane scope only.
-Then we get the following list:
+If we limit the list of possible actions to the mid lane scope, the players have the following options:

-1. Attack the enemy champion
+1. Attack the enemy champion.
-2. Attack the enemy tower
+2. Attack the enemy tower.
-3. Farm enemy minions
+3. Farm enemy minions.
-4. Retreat to a safe area under ally tower.
+4. Retreat to a safe area under the ally tower.

-There is the equilibrium of power on the mid lane.
-This means that the minions clash front is in the middle of lane.
-There are equal numbers of minions on each side.
-Also, the health, mana, levels, and items of both champions are equal.
+In this context, there is an equilibrium of power in the mid lane.
+This means that the minion clash is in the middle of the lane, with equal numbers of minions on both sides.
+Additionally, both champions have similar health, mana, levels, and items.

-What options does the blue team's mid laner have?  **First**, attacking the enemy champion is risky because of the equilibrium of power.
-The player could kill the opponent and gain a reward with a 50% probability.
-In the other 50% of cases, the player will die.
-This way his opponent will gain a reward.
-Therefore, attacking the enemy champion is disadvantageous action.
-It does not increase the team's chances of winning.
+What options does the blue team's mid laner have?

+**First**, attacking the enemy champion is risky because of the equilibrium of power.
+There is a 50% chance the player will kill the opponent and receive a reward.
+But there is also a 50% chance that the player will die, allowing the opponent to gain a reward instead.
+Therefore, attacking the enemy champion is a disadvantageous action that does not increase the team's chances of winning.

-**Second**, the player cannot attack the enemy tower without support of ally minions.
-They should absorb the tower's shots while the champion is attacking the structure.
-Otherwise, the tower kills the champion quickly.
-Therefore, attacking the enemy tower in the current situation is unfavorable.
+**Second**, the player cannot attack the enemy tower without the support of allied minions.
+They should absorb the tower's shots while the champion attacks the structure.
+If the champion tries to do this without minions, the tower will quickly kill him.
+Thus, attacking the enemy tower in the current situation is unprofitable.

 **Third**, farming enemy minions is a standard action during the laning phase.
-It maintains resource equilibrium between the mid laners.
-If the blue team's player is better at last-hitting minions, he will gain an advantage with minimal risk.
-It is the best scenario in the current situation.
+This maintains resource equilibrium between the mid laners.
+If the blue team's player excels at last-hitting minions, he can gain an advantage with minimal risk.
+This is the best scenario in the current situation.

-**Fourth**, retreating to the safe zone means giving up farming.
-This decision gives the enemy mid laner a resource advantage.
-Therefore, this is disadvantageous action that increases the enemy team's chances of winning.
+**Fourth**, retreating to a safe zone means giving up farming.
+This decision provides the enemy mid laner with a resource advantage.
+Therefore, this is also a disadvantageous action that increases the enemy team's chances of winning.

-Now let us assume that the situation changes.
-The blue team's jungler comes to mid lane.
-This increases chances to kill red team's mid laner.
-Therefore, attacking him becomes a profitable action.
+Now, let us assume that the situation changes and the blue team's jungler comes to the mid lane.
+This increases the chances of killing the red team's mid laner.
+Thus, attacking him becomes a profitable action.

 What happened in our example when the jungler appeared?
 The blue team gained a numerical advantage in the mid lane.
-Advantage is the second fundamental concept.
+This brings us to the second fundamental concept: advantage.
 It follows from the concept of equilibrium.

 A team gains an **advantage** when any form of equilibrium shifts in its favor.
-An advantage can be gained not only by a team, but also by an individual player.
-When the equilibrium on the lane shifts in his favor, the player gains an advantage.
+Every player can gain an advantage in a similar manner when the equilibrium on his lane shifts in his favor.

-Advantage comes in different types.
-It depends on which form of equilibrium has been disrupted.
-Experienced players distinguish the following types of advantage:
+Advantage comes in various forms, depending on which type of equilibrium has been disrupted.
+Experienced players identify the following types of advantages:

-1. **By quantity** — one team has more champions participating in the teamfight than the other.
+1. **By quantity** — one team has more champions participating in a team fight than the other.

-2. **By items** — one or more champions on the team have more items or they are more expensive than their opponents.
+2. **By items** — one or more champions on the team have more items than their opponents, or these items are of higher value.

-3. **By level** — one or more champions on the team have a higher level than their opponents.
+3. **By level** — one or more champions on the team are at a higher level than their opponents.

-4. **By resources** — one or more champions on the team have one of the following while their opponents do not:
+4. **By resources** — one or more champions on the team have one of the following resources, while their opponents do not:

    * health